Drug And Alcohol Rehab Centers That Take GEHA Insurance

 What is Meant by Metal Levels?

-If you buy insurance on the marketplace, you may find plans being represented as four levels these being bronze, silver, gold, and platinum.
+If you buy insurance on the marketplace, you may find plans being represented in four levels; these being bronze, silver, gold, and platinum.
 Plans are grouped this way to make it easier for persons to shop for insurance.
 The levels represent the proportion of your health care bill that the insurance company will cover.

 Bronze – This is the most basic of the options where the insurance company pays 60% of your medical bills and you pay the remaining 40%.
 Plans in this category tend to have the lowest monthly premiums but high deductibles.
 They are good if you are looking for an affordable way to protect yourself from possible serious medical events.
 However, if you seek routine care a lot it will cost you more in the long run.